naimsolong/naimsolong.com/content/posts/usebruno-open-source-api-client.md

 }
 ```

 How about request body?
-If you only need simple input, I recommend using `json` type will be good enough and you'll need specify the `json` type body inside the request format.
+If only need a simple input, I recommend using `json` type will be good enough and we need specify the `json` type body inside the request format.

 ```bash
 post {